minvws/nl-covid19-notification-app-community-website/README.md

 GitHub Pages support the static site generator [Jekyll](https://jekyllrb.com/).
 Jekyll supports [Markdown](https://daringfireball.net/projects/markdown/), [Liquid](https://github.com/Shopify/liquid/wiki), HTML and CSS to create a complete static website.
 By using the Liquid templating language, content can be stored in Markdown.

+### Editing content
+Content can be edited via pull requests via the [blocks folder](https://github.com/minvws/nl-covid19-notification-app-community-website/tree/master/_blocks) in this repository.

 ### How to add a block